-- 20.1 Yachts starting a race but not completing it will be scored as "DNF" and assigned 1 more point than the number of competitors in the fleet that came to the starting area that day. - 20.2 Yachts that arrive at the start before the countdown, but do not race will be scored as "DNS" and assigned 1 more point than the number of competitors in the fleet that came to the starting area that day. - 20.3 Yachts registered for the series, but not starting, will be scored as "DNC" and assigned 1 more point than the number of competitors in the series. - 20.4 Yachts not finishing within the allowable time will be scored Time Limit Expired, "TLE" and will be assigned 2 points plus the number of boats to finish (in their class) within the time limit. - 20.5 Yachts scored DSQ will be assigned 1 more point than the number of competitors in the fleet that came to the starting area that day.
+21.1 Yachts starting a race but not completing it will be scored as "DNF" and assigned 1 more point than the number of competitors in the fleet that came to the starting area that day.

+- 21.2 Yachts that arrive at the start before the countdown, but do not race will be scored as "DNS" and assigned 1 more point than the number of competitors in the fleet that came to the starting area that day. - 21.3 Yachts registered for the series, but not starting, will be scored as "DNC" and assigned 1 more point than the number of competitors in the series. - 21.4 Yachts not finishing within the allowable time will be scored Time Limit Expired, "TLE" and will be assigned 2 points plus the number of boats to finish (in their class) within the time limit. - 21.5 Yachts scored DSQ will be assigned 1 more point than the number of competitors in the fleet that came to the starting area that day.

 Each Tuesday night series will consist of multiple races.
 Boats must register on line for each series under the appropriate event web site.
 A boat will not be scored without being registered.
-Three races will constitute a series to allow for weather cancellation of events.
+Three races will constitute a series to allow for weather cancellation of events, except for the Spring Series where two races will constitute a series.
 A DSQ issued as the result of a protest cannot be dropped.
-Boats that serve as Race Committee will receive a score for that race that is the average of their three best scores for the series.
+Boats that serve as Race Committee will receive a score for that race that is the average of their scores for the series.